Help us grow — star us on GitHubGitHub stars

 });

-// result.tasks is an array of Task attributes
+// result.tasks is an array of Task records

-// result.projects is an array of Project attributes
+// result.projects is an array of Project records

 Query Predicates